magnetikonline/css-animation-event/README.md

 All methods are under a `window.CSSAnimEvent` namespace.

 ### onAnimationEnd(element,handler[,data])
-Adds a 'one shot' event handler to the given DOM `element`, with `handler` executing either upon `animationend` or instantly if CSS3 animation support is not detected.
+Adds a 'one shot' event handler to the given DOM `element`, with `handler` executing either upon `animationend` or instantaneously if CSS3 animation support not detected.

 The handler will be passed the `element` that fired the event and an optional `data` payload as a second parameter.